Prostitution law: Human trafficking

 The United Nations Convention for the Suppression of the Traffic in Persons and the Exploitation of the Prostitution of Others favors criminalizing the activities of those seen as exploiting or coercing prostitutes (so-called "pimping" and "procuring" laws), while leaving sex workers free from regulation.
 The Convention states that "prostitution and the accompanying evil of the traffic in persons for the purpose of prostitution are incompatible with the dignity and worth of the human person".

-Sigma Huda, a UN special reporter on trafficking in persons said: "For the most part, prostitution as actually practiced in the world usually does satisfy the elements of trafficking.
+Sigma Huda, a UN special reporter on trafficking in persons, said: "For the most part, prostitution as actually practiced in the world usually does satisfy the elements of trafficking.
 It is rare that one finds a case in which the path to prostitution or a person's experience with prostitution does not involve, at the very least, an abuse of power or an abuse of vulnerability.
 Power and vulnerability in this context must be understood to include disparities based on gender, race, ethnicity and poverty.
 Put simply the road to prostitution and life within “the life” is rarely marked by empowerment or adequate options."

 However, sex worker activists and organizations distinguish between human trafficking and legitimate sex work, and assert the importance of recognizing that trafficking is not synonymous with sex work.
 The Sex Workers Alliance Ireland organization explains: "victims of human trafficking may be forced to work in industries such as agriculture, domestic service as well as the sex industry.
 It is critical to distinguish human trafficking, which is a violation of human rights, from voluntary migration."
 The Open Society Foundations organization states: "sex work is done by consenting adults, where the act of selling or buying sexual services is not a violation of human rights.
 In fact, sex workers are natural allies in the fight against trafficking.
 The UNAIDS Guidance Note on HIV and Sex Work recognizes that sex worker organizations are best positioned to refer people who are victims of trafficking to appropriate services."

-According to a 2007 report by the UNODC (United Nations Office on Drugs and Crime), the most common destinations for victims of human trafficking are Thailand, Japan, Israel, Belgium, the Netherlands, Germany, Italy, Turkey, and the US.
+According to a 2007 report by the United Nations Office on Drugs and Crime (UNODC), the most common destinations for victims of human trafficking are Thailand, Japan, Israel, Belgium, the Netherlands, Germany, Italy, Turkey, and the US.
 The major sources of trafficked persons include Thailand, China, Nigeria, Albania, Bulgaria, Belarus, Moldova, and Ukraine.

 Researchers at Göteborg University released a report in 2010 that argued that prostitution laws affect trafficking flows.

 Legislation models

-NGOs, academics and government departments often categorise the approach to prostitution laws and approach into 5 models:
+NGOs, academics and governments often categorise the approach to prostitution laws into 5 models: